okavvada/Centralized_Decentralized_NPR/README.md

 The treatment train for the decentralized scenario unit involves a series of unit treatments.
 The treatment train involves a bar screen, a grinder pump, a grit cement chamber, a steel small equalization tank, an MBR unit, a UV disinfection tank and a chlorine contact tank.
 All unit processes are characterized by their material transport, construction impacts and operational requirements.
 The sludge is assumed to be transported and disposed off at a landfill.

 ### Outputs
-The outputs of the decentralized algorithmic module is an array of the individual contributions of each process described above to energy and GHG emissions.
-The total energy and GHG emissions are also reported
+The outputs of the decentralized algorithmic module is four arrays of values.
+The first two arrays describe the individual contributions of each process to energy and GHG emissions.
+The last two arrays contain the total energy and GHG emissions for the system at the specified scale.

-##Centralized model
+## Centralized model

 ### Input Data
 The required input data